NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 ## Git Commands for Different Use Cases

-This section shows GIT command examples for various versioning use cases.
+This section shows Git command examples for various versioning use cases.
 In many cases, there are alternative commands that lead to same results.
 The commands shown here are considered examples to get started using submodule versioning.
 Advanced users may follow other routes or